 Both companies enable you to cross-promote and share your videos on Facebook.
 TubeBuddy also supports social sharing to Twitter.
 TubeBuddy and VidIQ monitor engagement stats on Twitter, Facebook, and Reddit.

 When you upload a video, VidIQ will recommend and rank tags for you to use.
 It shows the tags used for every video, and users can copy the terms to use for their videos.
 Bulk SEO and channel-wide tags target high-ranking terms to implement across your videos.
-Finally, you can create a keyword template based on the core words you might use in a series of videos, saving you time.
+Finally, you can create a keyword template for commonly used terms to save time.

 Both apps enable creators to make thumbnails.
 With TubeBuddy, create professional-grade thumbnails using still frames from your videos.
 Choose a background, add text/designs, preview, and publish.